wooorm/markdown-table/readme.md

 ## API

-This package exports the following identifiers: `markdownTable`.
+This package exports the identifier `markdownTable`.
 There is no default export.

 ### `markdownTable(table[, options])`